 For the last decades, there seems to be a disbalance between the medical software and hardware with all the respect and appreciation being demonstrated only to the latter.
 Fortunately, the last few years have shown the opportunities for SaMD, while 2020 has demonstrated how crucial the healthcare management systems are.
 Now, both private and governmental healthcare organizations desperately need efficient software that can decrease the level of personal interrogations in hospitals and make medical help more affordable for more people.

 Obviously, the medical software market will continue to grow.
-If you want to keep up with the trend and get your share in it, think of your own medical app development with the help of a reliable team of software engineers from Ukraine.
+If you want to keep up with the trend and get your share in it, think of your own medical app development with the help of a reliable team of software engineers from whole world.

 In this article, we have gathered the most popular questions asked by medical and IT companies and tried to give full answers to them.
 Another goal we pursued with this FAQ is showing you how easy it is to find an outsourcing company and hire professional developers at a moderate fee.